+Get a FREE ebook by joining our mailing list today!
 Plus, receive recommendations for your next Book Club read.

 Amidst the strange, silent aftermath of World War II in a small Australian coastal town, a widow, a poet, and a doctor search for lasting peace and fresh beginnings in this internationally acclaimed, award-winning novel.
-Topics & Questions for Discussion

 1. Consider the following quote: “Mac raised his cup and paused—the smallest toast—to drink.
 That was marriage, he thought, remaking yourself in someone else’s image.
 And who knew where the truth of it began or would end?” (p.
 149).
 Do you agree with Mac’s interpretation of marriage?

 2. In response to Isabel’s question about where Mac is after death, along with fallen soldiers, Annika states: “It’s probably like your kaleidoscope: you look at one piece of space, and every tiny twist or turn multiplies that into somewhere new—somewhere different.
 More than enough room for everyone’s version of everyone to fit in somewhere, to be doing different things we all think they ought to be doing” (p.
 154).
 Discuss Annika’s thoughts and feelings when confronted with information and anecdotes about Mac after his death.